digime/digime-sdk-nodejs/guides/authorize.md

     privateKey: <private-key-for-contract-id>,
 }

+// contractDetails - The same one passed into getAuthorizeUrl().
 // callback - URL to be called after authorization is done.
 // serviceId - (Optional) During authorization, we can also ask user to onboard a service.
 ID can be found from getAvailableServices()
 // state - Put anything here to identify the user when authorization completes.
 This will be passed back in the callback.